-Developed With is a year-long relationship with selected artists or companies.
-Each artist or company is given a bespoke timeline of mentorship and support in order to develop and present a brand new production at the end of the year.
+Developed With is a year-long relationship with a range of exciting artists or companies.
+Each artist or company is given bespoke mentorship and support in order to develop and present brand new work and take a step forward in their practice.

 Sticky Digits Her debut show launched at the Greater Manchester Fringe and was then selected for HOME re:play festival.
 It has since appeared at the Lowry Studio, toured nationally and had a hugely successful run at Edinburgh Fringe 2017.
 With comparisons to Alan Partridge, Garth Marenghi and Julia Davis, Jenny has created a show which blends comedy satire, surreal storytelling with Microsoft PowerPoint.
 Alongside the show, Jenny has created an online world for the character.
 Pamela has her own website, youtube channel and social media accounts where she releases book covers, illustrations and video tutorials.